Palnati Pourusham

 Palnati Pourusham (/te/) is a 1994 Indian Telugu-language film directed by Muthyala Subbaiah starring Krishnam Raju, Radhika and Charan Raj.
 It is a remake of the 1993 Tamil film Kizhakku Cheemayile.
 The film was released on 29 July 1994.

 Plot

 A brother and sister share a close bond with each other.
 When the sister gets married, her husband dislikes the bond, due to which problems arise between the couple.

 Production

-The film was shot at Kattunga village in Atreyapuram.
+The film was shot at the Kattunga village in Atreyapuram.

 Music

 The soundtrack features songs composed by A. R. Rahman with lyrics by debutant Sivaganesh, D. Narayanavarma, Vennelakanti, and Jaladi.
 All of the songs (except O Silku Papa), were reused from the original film, Kizhakku Cheemayile.